Naman-sopho/namantiwari.github.io/_posts/2018-08-07-GSoCWrapUp.md

 #### List of Blog Posts
 Click [here](https://naman-sopho.github.io/tags#GSoC) for a list of blog posts I made during the summer and [here](https://forum.terasology.org/threads/gsoc-2018-renovation-of-masteroforeon.2171/) for a thread of the project on Terasology's forum.

+## Future Prospects
+The current implementation has some issues related to replicating the _queue_ of available tasks over the multiplayer network and similar serialization/deserilization quirks like invisible Oreons when starting a saved game.
+As mentioned earlier the module currently also lacks some playable and interesting content like new types of tasks, resources to collect, buildings to construct, more upgraded versions of all buildings etc.